-Also, DON’T swipe any images from Google Images or Flickr and call them your own.
+Also, DON’T steal any images from Google Images or Flickr and call them your own.
 There are serious legal issues that can come up when you try to take this kind of shortcut – so while it may seem like an easy way to get the job done, save yourself a lot of potential trouble and don’t do it.

 When you’re running a business where properties turnover fairly quickly – it’s not always easy to get good pictures of each property in a timely fashion.
 In many cases, there are some fairly generic images that can be used again and again, because the properties you’re selling are in the same general area, with similar local landmarks and amenities and/or similar property attributes that apply to pretty much ALL of the properties within a 100-mile radius.